Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: User Study

 \subsection{Participants}

 Fifteen participants (four female, eleven male) were recruited by reaching out to different communication channels and social circles throughout the university.
-We advertised the user study as a "core workout exergame".
-For safety reasons, the recruitment was targeted towards physically active participants who would be comfortable with exercising.
 Each participant was offered a 20 euro gift card to the on-campus university merchandise shop for their contribution.

 Thirteen participants were in the age group of 25-34 years, while two belonged to the age group of 18-24 years.
 The majority of the participants identified themselves as university students, while others identified as university researchers, game designers, or engineers.
 Three participants reported exercising daily; seven exercise two or three times a week, and five reported that they had not exercised in the past month or so.
-We did not specify what we exactly meant by "physical exercises"; hence, users were free to interpret it as going to the gym, doing core workouts at home or outdoors, walking, or running, etc.
+We did not specify what we exactly meant by "physical exercises"; hence, users were free to interpret it as going to the gym, walking, or running, etc.

 Participants reported diverse prior engagement with exergames that involved some degree of physical movement (mostly with their hands).
 Five participants mentioned playing VR games such as Beat Saber \cite{beatsaber}; three mentioned Wii Sports \cite{nintendo_wiisports_2006} and Wii Fit \cite{nintendo_wiifit_2007}; two mentioned Switch Ring Fit Adventure \cite{RingFitAdventure}, and others mentioned Kinect games such as Dance Dance Revolution \cite{DanceDanceRevolution} and Kinect Sports \cite{KinectSports}.